paultgriffiths/olddotpaultgriffithsdotgithubdotio/_pages/about.md

   - /about.html
 ---

-* Research Scientist at the [National Centre for Atmospheric Science](https://www.ncas.ac.uk "NCAS")
+* Research Scientist at the [National Centre for Atmospheric Science](https://www.ncas.ac.uk "NCAS") in atmospheric chemistry modelling, also interested in geospatial data analysis using Python and R.

-* Science Management Group member and Chemistry Working Group co-chair for [United Kingdom Chemistry and Aerosols model](http://www.ukca.ac.uk "NCAS")
+* Science Management Group member and Chemistry Working Group co-chair for [United Kingdom Chemistry and Aerosols model](http://www.ukca.ac.uk "UKCA")
+Research assistant